jamesmacwhite/gedling-borough-council-bin-calendars/USAGE.md

 # Usage

+## HTML calendars

+All calendars are available to be viewed as HTML using the "View calendar" button for each schedule.

 ## Importing to a calendar

 Offering iCal formatted calendars, you can import the calendar events locally or subscribe using the calendar endpoint URLs, an example for the Wednesday G2 bin collection: